Imeneallouche/KVM-VM-Manager/README.md

 2. **1 - List Virtual Machines**: Lists all defined and running VMs.
 3. **2 - Start a Virtual Machine**: Allows you to start a specified VM.
 4. **3 - Stop a Virtual Machine**: Stops a running VM (forcefully or gracefully).
-5. **4 - Get VM IP Address**: Placeholder for future IP retrieval functionality.
+5. **4 - Get VM IP Address**: retrives IP addresses of chosen VM (the VM chosen should be UP AND RUNNING).
 6. **5 - Quit**: Exits the program.

 <br><br>

 ## Future Enhancements

-- Implement the functionality to retrieve the IP address of a VM using `virsh domifaddr` or external tools.
 - Add support for more advanced VM management features, such as snapshots and resource allocation.
 - Improve error handling and input validation for a more robust user experience.